-RAKEZ strengthens UK economic ties through successful London roadshow
+RAKEZ Strengthens UK Economic Ties Through Successful London Roadshow

-(MENAFN- Rakez) Ras Al Khaimah, 19 December 2024: Ras Al Khaimah Economic Zone (RAKEZ) recently concluded a five-day roadshow in London.
-The economic zone team, led by its Group CEO Ramy Jallad, engaged in a series of B2B meetings, media engagements, and a celebratory event at the UAE Embassy in London to commemorate the UAE’s 53rd Union Day.
+Ras Al Khaimah Economic Zone (RAKEZ ) recently concluded a five-day roadshow in London.
+The economic zone team, led by its Group CEO Ramy Jallad, engaged in a series of B2B meetings, media engagements, and a celebratory event at the UAE Embassy in London to commemorate the UAE's 53rd Union Day.
 This strategic visit aimed to enhance economic collaboration between Ras Al Khaimah and the United Kingdom, showcasing the emirate as an ideal destination for British investment.

+The RAKEZ team at an event hosted by the UAE Embassy in London

 The roadshow highlighted Ras Al Khaimah's strengths as a business hub, emphasising its favourable tax environment, streamlined logistics, and strategic location offering access to regional and global markets.
 With its robust and diversified non-oil economy, the emirate provides fertile ground for growth in key sectors such as tourism, real estate, advanced manufacturing, education, and technology.
 The team also showcased RAKEZ's role in facilitating foreign investment by providing an efficient and supportive ecosystem for businesses looking to establish and expand in the UAE.